appscode/third-party-tools/storage/nfs/README.md

 **Create Service :**

 As we have deployed the NFS server using a Deployment, server IP address can change in case of pod restart.
-So, we need a stable IP address so that our apps can consume the volume using that IP.
+So, we need a stable DNS/IP address so that our apps can consume the volume using it.
 We will create a Service for purpose.

 Below is the YAML for the Service we are going to create for our NFS server.